 The scope of the Knorr/Melville conversion effort was defined by representatives of the operating institutions (WHOI and SIO) and ONR with inputs from NSF, UNOLS, and the user community.
 This group recommended that the ships be:

-The Characteristics chart below right compares the pre- and post-conversion characteristics of the two vessels.
+The Characteristics chart at right compares the pre- and post-conversion characteristics of the two vessels.

 After their conversions (and a great deal of TLC from the operating institutions and their dedicated crews), these virtually new ships have performed magnificently.
 The proof of this assertion is in their post-conversion performance: Both ships have since spanned the globe reliably and served science capably.
 The objectives of the conversions have been tested and exceeded.
 Both vessels have carried large science parties on long cruises in waters that would have exceeded their preconversion capacities (see cruise track chart, below right).